-This fifteen months’ project and funded by the Global Media Defense Fund (GMDF) managed by the UNESCO, will aim to strengthen the legal protection of press cartoonists and will contribute to a better free, pluralistic and qualitative information environment for citizens.
+This 15-month project, which received financial support from the Global Media Defence Fund (GMDF) managed by UNESCO, had the main objective to improve the legal protection of editorial cartoonists and thus contribute to an environment of free, plural and quality information for citizens.

 In partnership with:

 Health crises such as the ones we are experiencing reinforce the need for reliable information.
 However, the confusion caused by the Covid-19 crisis has led to the spread of false information or systematic misinformation.
 The role of the journalist is therefore central to meeting our need for information.
 Circumstances have exacerbated the difficulties of the profession of journalist and generated a lack of resources, opportunities or a reinforcement of repression against them which affect the profession in Africa.